CallMeAnimu/Animu-s-Dotfiles/README.md

 # Animu's-Dotfiles
 Dotfiles for my Arch Linux Install.
 I'm new to licensing.
-These are the files for my own personal use and aren't intended for commercial applications.
+These are the files for my own personal use and aren't intended for anything else.
 I borrowed other's dotfiles to make these the way they are here.
 Those licenses from the original projects apply here.